rsksmart/rif-identity-services/data-vault/README.md

   PORT= to run the data vault
-  IPFS_PORT= port of an http IPFS gateway IPFS_HOST=host of an IPFS gateway - should be used if running with Docker
+  IPFS_PORT= port of an http IPFS gateway IPFS_HOST=host of an IPFS gateway - should be used if running with Docker DATABASE_FILE=relative path of the sqlite database LOG_FILE=relative path of the log file
+  NODE_ENV=dev or production environment, used for logging purposes
   ```

   Example